bojanmilevski/gex/README.md

 An `ex`tension manager for `Ge`cko browsers.
 I created this program to further simplify and automate a system (re)install.
 Currently only tested on `Linux`.

-## THIS PROGRAM IS IN VERY EARLY STAGES AND SHOULD NOT BE USED IN PRODUCTION
+- THIS PROGRAM IS IN VERY EARLY STAGES

 ## FUNCTIONALITY